yannij/Seaside-Quasar/README.md

 # Seaside-Quasar
 Pharo/Smalltalk code to use Quasar Framework in Seaside.
-Includes some demo apps using Voyage/MongoDB.
+Includes some demo apps using Magritte.

 ## License